 Make sure that HMRC receives your disclosure and payment by the date stated on your notification acknowledgement.
 If you cannot pay what you owe by the deadline given, you must have made payment arrangements with HMRC by that date.

 Calculate what you owe

-You’ll then need to deduct the allowable expenses from your total income in order to work out your taxable profit (income).
+You’ll then need to deduct the allowable expenses from your total income to work out your taxable profit (income).
 Not all of the expenses you incur will be allowable as a deduction.

-You shouldn’t include any expenses in your disclosure that you’ve previously included in a tax return or earlier correction.
+You should not include any expenses in your disclosure that you’ve previously included in a tax return or earlier correction.

 Once you’ve calculated the income you need to disclose, you’ll need to work out how much tax you owe on that income.
-The rates of Income Tax you will pay depend on how much income you earn above your Personal Allowance, which is an annual amount of tax free income.
+The rates of Income Tax you’ll pay depend on how much income you earn above your Personal Allowance, which is an annual amount of tax-free income.

 If you’ve already received PAYE income and told HMRC about some other income and are now disclosing additional income for any year, you’ll need to make sure that you take this into account when calculating.

 You may be able to use the calculator to work out interest and penalties that are due for the previous 19 years.
 You’ll need to calculate the tax liability due for each year manually, prior to using this tool.